Davis Theatre Frequently Asked Questions

 How do I get to the theatre and where can I park?

-There are several parking options in the downtown area, visit our directions page for a map and detailed information.
+There are several parking options in the downtown area, including the newly constructed Cabarrus County Parking Dek, Visit our Plan Your Visit page for a map and detailed information.

 What time should I arrive for the performance?

 Our building opens one hour prior to curtain.
 During this time, you can enjoy The Galleries and visit with your friends.
 Make sure to arrive with enough time to park, pick up tickets, get refreshments and find your seat.
 Theatre doors open 30 minutes prior to curtain.